workshop-maybe/dev-course-001/README.md

 ---

-# Tentative Outline for Sessions 3-4
+# Tentative Outline for Sessions 4

-## Session 3: Monday 25 January 2021
-Working with your own PostgreSQL database; user authentication

 ## Session 4: Monday 1 February 2021
+- Working with your own PostgreSQL database; user authentication
-What do we know so far about oracles?
+- What do we know so far about oracles?